-For many dogs, it’s cause for concern if they refuse to eat or drink.
-In many cases, this can indicate that your dog is sick or injured.
-If your dog isn’t drinking water or doesn’t seem to be drinking enough water, then it’s extremely important that you reach out to your vet to determine what’s going on with your pet.
+For most dogs, refusing to eat or drink is a troubling sign.
+This can often indicate that your dog is sick or injured.
+If your dog isn’t drinking water or doesn’t seem to be drinking enough water, you must reach out to your vet to determine what’s going on.
 A dog that isn’t drinking can become severely dehydrated quickly, and there is likely an underlying medical issue that needs to be addressed by a vet.

 The 12 Steps to Follow to Get Your Dog to Drink Water

-If your dog has already seen the vet and has been deemed well enough to go home but you’re still having trouble getting them to drink, then there are some steps you can take to encourage your dog to take in more fluids to prevent dehydration.
+If your dog has already seen the vet and has been deemed well enough to go home, but you’re still having trouble getting them to drink, here are some steps you can take to encourage your dog to take in more fluids to prevent dehydration.

 1. Track Their Intake

-If you think your dog might not be drinking enough water, regardless of the reason, you should start tracking their intake.
-Not just of water but also of food and treats.
-As a rule of thumb dogs will drink around one ounce of fluids per pound of body weight per day.
-This is only a rough guide though, and will be affected by many factors including whether they are eating wet or dry food, the weather and what exercise they have been doing.
+If you think your dog might not be drinking enough water, regardless of the reason, you should start tracking their food and water intake.
+As a rule of thumb dogs will drink around an ounce of fluids per pound of body weight per day.
+This is only a rough guide and will be affected by many factors, including whether they are eating wet or dry food, the weather, and how often they exercise.

 2. Provide multiple, easily accessible water bowls

-Having multiple water bowls in the house and garden can help encourage your dog to drink.
-Make sure one is always available in the area where they spend most of their time.
+Having multiple water bowls in the house and yard can help encourage your dog to drink.
+Make sure one is always available where they spend most of their time.
 For older dogs that may have mobility issues, consider the location of the water bowls and make sure they are easily accessible for them.
-Some dogs will also have individual preferences as to the type of water bowl they prefer to use whether it be plastic, metal, or ceramic.
-Try and take note of your dog’s preference!
+Some dogs have individual preferences regarding the type of water bowl, and replacing an old plastic bowl with a ceramic one may encourage them to drink more.

 3. Ensure the Bowl is Clean

-Just like you wouldn’t want to drink from a slimy, dirty water bottle, your dog doesn’t want to drink from a dirty bowl.
+Dogs dislike drinking from a filthy water bowl.
 Wipe out your dog’s bowl every day to ensure no algae or other grime is building up inside.
-If the bowl is old and made from a material that may absorb water over time, like certain plastics, then it might be best to replace the bowl completely.
+If the bowl is old and made from a plastic material that can absorb odors over time, it might be best to replace it completely.

 4. Always Provide Cool, Clean Water